Consultant Lawyer Advisory & Practice Strategy – Sydney & Australia

-Strategic advisory for consultant and independent lawyers on practice positioning, systems, and sustainable solo and consulting practice design.
+Strategic advisory for consultant lawyers on practice positioning, systems, and sustainable solo and consulting practice design.

 Consultant lawyers sit in a peculiar and interesting position in solo law practice.